rkuma183/wilsonmar.github.io/_posts/2016-06-23-maven-on-macos.md

    mvn files should be listed.

-0. Open a text editor:
+0. Open using a text editor, substituting subl (for Sublime) with atom or vim:

    <tt><strong>
    cd $HOME<br />
    subl .bash_profile
    </strong></tt>

-   Substitute subl for Sublime with atom or vim.

-0. Add the following to under export PATH=:
+0. Add the following to under export PATH=, changing the version (3.3.9) to whatever appears above:

    <tt><strong>
    export M2_HOME=/usr/local/Cellar/maven/3.3.9/libexec<br />